bmlam/EasyGrantsAdmin/README.md

 In a large Oracle installation it is normal that database objecs including stored procedures exist in more than one schema.
-Consequently schema A requires object privilege such as SELECT, INSERT, EXECUTE on objects in schema B. More common is the case where there are also schema C, D, E etc. Managing hundreds, thousands or even more inter-schemata object privieges can become a real headache.
+Consequently schema A requires object privilege such as SELECT, INSERT, EXECUTE on objects in schema B. There may be even more schemata: C, D, E etc.
+Managing hundreds, thousands or even more inter-schemata object privieges can become a real headache.

-Closely related to grant of object privileges is managing synonymns.
+Closely related to granting/revoking of object privileges is managing synonymns.
 Using synonym is usually a better practice than qualifying the object name with the owning schema name.
 If PUBLIC SYNONYMs are used, the management is pretty straight forward.
-But at sites where PRIVATE SYNONYMS are preferred for whatever reason, managing the synonyms is as painful as grants.
+But at sites where PRIVATE SYNONYMS are preferred for whatever reason, managing the synonyms is as painful as grants, from a developers point of view.

+Lets be honest: dealing with grants and syonyms are no intellectual changes at all and therefore the task should not cost an undue amount of effort.

-I have worked at many sites facing these challenges and have in fact rarely seen any elegant solution.
+I have worked at many sites facing these challenges and have in fact not seen any solution which makes the task painless for deveolpers.

 At one site, they use one grant script for each objects, for example HR.DEPARTMENTS.GRANTS.sql.
 In there, developers put stuff like: